When it comes to kitchen knives, brand matters.

 The Classic collection has dimples across the entire handle, while the Ukon collection has three rows of dimples on the edge side of the handle.

 The SAI collection is the most unique with one row of dimples on the handle, and a textured blade made out of three layers of steel.
 The design is beautiful, but a little too flashy for my taste—to each his own.

-The other difference is that the Classic collection has over 40 individual knives and several knife sets available, while the other three have fewer options combined.
+The other difference is that the Classic collection has over 40 individual knives and several knife sets available, while the other two have fewer options combined.
 So if you’re looking for a complete set, your best bet is the Classic.

 Global offers a limited lifetime warranty and will replace any defective knife, but will not honor any warranty claim stemming from misuse, accidents, or poor maintenance.

 Global knives are on the pricey side, but they’re less expensive than some of Wusthof or Zwilling J.A.
 Henckels offerings.

 How much less expensive?
 For single pieces, expect to pay $10 to $30 less than the two German brands, but the actual price difference depends on the collection, which type of knife you buy, and where you buy it.